edufuga/LinkedDataScala/README.md

 This is an **example project** showcasing the use of Scala as a statically typed programming language for implementing a Linked Data project.

+## Knowledge Graph: Importing and Persisting
+The main goal of the Linked Data project is to **import** three different files (two CSV files and one XML file) and to **transform** this data into a **knowledge graph**.
+The basis for such a knowledge graph is an **ontology** for representing the content of the source files.
+The technologies and semantic languages used are RDF(S) and OWL.

 ## Setup for the project
 In order to build the source code, you'll need the right setup for the JVM, Scala and the Scala Build Tool (sbt).